A: Descriptions of a job and an execution plan are as follows:

 Q: Why is a job still in “Running” status in E-MapReduce Console even though the Spark Streaming job has ended

 A: Check whether the running mode of the Spark Streaming job is “yarn-client.”
 If yes, we recommend that you change it to the “yarn-cluster” mode.
 E-MapReduce is not currently optimized for monitoring the status of Spark Streaming jobs in the “yarn-client” mode.

-A: When reading/writing OSS data in Spark jobs, you need to package the SDK provided by E-MapReduce into the Jar package.
+A: When reading/writing OSS data in Spark jobs, you must package the SDK provided by E-MapReduce into the Jar package.
 The specific operations can be found at: Development Manual > Spark > Development Preparation.

 A: One simple method is to use the complete OSS URI.
-For details, refer to: Development Manual > Development Preparation
+For more information, see: Development Manual > Development Preparation

 A: Check whether the path protocol header of the job jar package is “ossref” in the job configuration.
 If the protocol header is different, change it to “ossref”.